Skip to Main Content

 A guide to resources for diversity, equity and inclusion at Nobles, including BIPOC student support, opportunities and events

-At Nobles, our current affinity groups are organized around racial, ethnic, religious, and gender shared experiences and they are student-led with support from faculty and staff advisors.
-If you are interested in joining an affinity group, please reach out to one of the faculty advisors for more information.
+At Nobles, our current affinity groups are organized around racial, ethnic, religious, and gender shared experiences, and they are student-led with support from faculty and staff advisors.
+If you are interested in joining an affinity group, please contact one of the student leaders or faculty/staff advisors for more information.

 A2A (Asian 2 Asian)